You are here

 - Colonial Williamsburg Foundation.
 Rockefeller Library, Digital Library.
 Research Report Series.

-- 4. Virginia Gazette Daybooks, Albert and Shirley Small Special Collections Library, University of Virginia.
+- 4. Virginia Gazette Daybooks, Special Collections, University of Virginia Library.

 - 5. MB, 1:75, 1:75n96.
 Transcription and editorial note available at Founders Online.

 - 6. Jefferson to William Wirt, August 5, 1815, in PTJ:RS, 8:641-45.
 Transcription available at Founders Online.